iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ![Example of ontogenetic vertical migration input for a fish than migrates downwards with ontogeny, where the probabilities of occurrence at different depths are specified for each stage, and must add up to one for each developmental stage](chapters/theoretical/figs/ovm-example.png){#fig:ovm-example}

 The fish larvae can be given a settlement sensory distance which allows them to discover a site and settle if they come within the specified distance, acting as pseudo-behaviour for cues such as vision, hearing or olfaction [CITE Leis 2007; Kingsford].
 If there is no settlement site then the larvae keeps moving.
 The nearest point on the reef polygon is identified and then the distance is compared to the larva's current position.
 Olfactory distance works similar to settlement sensory, allowing the larvae to orientate towards the nearest settlement habitat if it is within the specified distance.
 The horizontal swimming speed is calculated using known critical swimming speeds, the *in situ* swimming potential and the swimming endurance of the larvae at postflexion (@eq:swim).
-Critical swimming speed is a measure of the swimming capacity of the larvae, the *in situ* swimming speed is a measure of larval fish swimming in the ocean by divers, and endurance is a measure of how long they can keep swimming before tiring [CITE Leis 2006].
+Critical swimming speed (*U~crit~*) is a measure of the swimming capacity of the larvae, the *in situ* swimming speed is a measure of larval fish swimming in the ocean by divers, and endurance is a measure of how long they can keep swimming before tiring [CITE Leis 2006]. *U~crit~* speeds are obtained in laboratory conditions, and as such it is unknown if this is the swimming speed in the ocean.
+Therefore, ZISSOU allows the *U~crit~* to be tempered by known *in situ* speeds for the species. *In situ* speeds also can be unrealistic due to presence of divers, close distance to reefs and the shallow depth ranges divers can follow fish.
+Therefore the model constrains the actual swimming speed of the larvae to be between the upper *U~crit~* speed and the lower *in situ* speed (if supplied - otherwise the *U~crit~* is given as the swimming speed in no *in situ* speeds are known).
+Endurance is also applied as a proportion of time the larvae swims each time step, which can be taken from either laboratory or *in situ* observations, as it is unrealistic to expect reef fish larvae swim at speed without stopping.

+[Put in about fish swimming from Leis]

 Therefore, the speed they are allowed to swim is constructed from their maximum sustained swimming speed, proportioned by speeds observed in the wild, and tempered by their known endurance.
-The speed is added to both the *u* and *v* velocities after applying stochasticity (@eq:u; @eq:v).
+The speed is added to both the *u* and *v* velocities after applying the direction of orientation (@eq:u; @eq:v).
 Fish can swim, orientated to the nearest habitat, if they find themselves within a user configured olfactory range.

-Assuming this is your own design, you probably need to justify this a bit more.
-So why not use observed speeds alone?
-How does this value compare to the others?

-$$s = U_{crit}S_{p}E_{p}$${#eq:swim}
+$$s = U_{crit} \times \X_{[S_{p},1] \times E_{p}$${#eq:swim}

-$$u^{\prime} = u + X_{[0,1]} \times s \times \cos(\theta)$${#eq:u}
+$$u^{\prime} = u + s \times \cos(\theta)$${#eq:u}
-$$v^{\prime} = v + X_{[0,1]} \times s \times \sin(\theta)$${#eq:v}
+$$v^{\prime} = v + s \times \sin(\theta)$${#eq:v}

-*U~crit~* is the critical swimming speed (ms~-1~), *S~p~* is the *in situ* swimming potential (%), and *E~p~* is the endurance potential (%) of the fish larvae. \theta is the angle of direction to a settlement site if it was sensed within the olfactory distance.
+*U~crit~* is the critical swimming speed (ms~-1~), X is a random number with a distrinutoon minimum of *S~p~* is the *in situ* swimming potential (expressed as a proportion of *U~crit~*) and the maximum of 1, and *E~p~* is the endurance potential (proportion of time step it is expected to swim) of the fish larvae. \&theta is the angle of direction to a settlement site if it was sensed within the olfactory distance.

 ## Model configuration